Lesedi-coder07/leseding-new/README.md

 ```

 Your website should now be running on `http://localhost:3000`

-### Deployment Options

-You can deploy this Next.js application to various platforms:

-1. **Vercel** (Recommended)
-   - Fork this repository
-   - Import to Vercel
-   - Configure environment variables
-   - Deploy

-2. **Traditional VPS/Server**
-   - Install Node.js on your server
-   - Clone the repository
-   - Follow the installation steps above
-   - Use PM2 or similar process manager to keep the application running

-## Option 2: Managed Hosting by Sulta Tech

-For a hassle-free experience, you can opt for Sulta Tech's Managed Hosting Plan:

-- **Price**: Free (For LCS Only)
-- **Includes**:
-  - Upto 10 000 visitors per month
-  - Professional hosting setup
-  - Maintenance and updates
-  - Technical support
-  - Performance optimization
-  - Security monitoring

 To subscribe to the managed hosting plan, contact:
 - Email: info@sultatech.com